elisiondesign/vue-code-highlight/README.md

 ## Usage
 1. From the pen of your choice, copy the embed HTML code.
-2. Reshape the HTML code into object - **key: property** (see example below).
+2. Reshape the HTML code into an object - **key: property** (see example below).
 3. Pass the object to the `codepen` component.

 ## Example
 This example uses a [single file component](https://vuejs.org/v2/guide/single-file-components.html) concept.
-See the demo [here](https://elisiondesign.github.io/vue-codepen/).
+See the working demo [here](https://elisiondesign.github.io/vue-codepen/).

 ```vue
 <template>